-What happens if you become mentally incapable of making decisions for yourself in regards to financial decisions?
-A durable power of attorney is a great way to handle this situation by choosing an agent, whether it be a family member or friend, to keep your financial assets in check.
+What happens if you become mentally incapable of making decisions for yourself in regards to healthcare decisions?
+A durable power of attorney is a great way to handle this situation by choosing an agent, whether it be a family member or friend, to keep your end-of-life wishes in check.

 What is a Durable Power of Attorney?

 The durable power of attorney is a legal tool that allows an individual of your choice to have the power to make medical decisions if you become incapacitated.
 This designated person has the legal authority to see that wishes you have set forth in your living will are carried out.

 Often, the chosen individual will be a close relative whom you trust to communicate with medical staff should you become incapacitated.
 This is sometimes known as a durable power of attorney for health care.

 This differs from the Financial Power of Attorney who can make financial decisions should you become unable to do so yourself, including having access to bank accounts, investments, and handling debts.

 However, all of the powers of attorney are best used in conjunction with a living will which establishes what exactly your end of life wishes are.
 In addition, you’ll still need to draft a will to document who should be a beneficiary upon your passing.

 Our Tennessee estate planning attorneys will guide you through the entire process to ensure you have all documents and information prepared before you need to utilize them.